statebait/fluffy-stride/README.md

 # Fluffy Stride

-This is just a hobby project built with ReactJS.
+This is just a hobby/test project built with ReactJS.